Matsumoto, Nagano: Local attractions

-Outside the rail station is also a statue of a little girl with a violin, remembering the Suzuki method of teaching music, created by Shinichi Suzuki who lived in the city in his later life.
+Outside the rail station is also a statue of a little girl with a violin, commemorating the Suzuki method of teaching music, created by Shinichi Suzuki who lived in the city in his later life.

 Sports

 Matsumoto is represented in the J. League of football with its local club, Matsumoto Yamaga FC based at the Alwin Stadium in Kambayashi.

 It was one of the host cities of the official Women's Volleyball World Championship for its 1998 and 2010 editions.